rcghpge/rcghpge/README.md

 - 🌱 **Learning**: Data Science, Data Engineering, Machine Learning, Deep Learning, HPC, Quantum Science, and Engineering.

-- 💻 **Aspirations**: Building impactful solutions—be it a startup, contributing to open-source, or collaborating with tech companies.
+- 💻 **Aspirations**: Building impactful solutions—be it a startup, contributing to open-source, or collaborating with peers and the community.

 - 📫 **Connect**: You can ping me via [LinkedIn](https://linkedin.com/in/robertcocker) or on socials.